Maťo Homola

-Mato Homola (born 19 July 1994 in Bratislava) is a Slovak professional racing driver and coach.
+Maťo Homola (born 19 July 1994) is a Slovak professional racing driver and coach.
 He is a two-time TCR Eastern Europe Champion (2023, 2024), FIA WTCR race winner (Vila Real, 2018), GT2 European Series race winner with KTM, and 2025 Slovak Hillclimb Champion.
 Homola is recognized as one of the most successful Slovak circuit racers, with international success across touring car and GT categories.
 Mato became also a Hyundai N ambassador for Slovakia in 2019 and Orlen Slovakia ambassador in 2025.

 Early career

-Homola began his motorsport career in karting before progressing to car racing in national and regional touring car competitions.
+Homola was born on 19 July 1994 in Bratislava.
+HE began his motorsport career in karting before progressing to car racing in national and regional touring car competitions.
 His early performances quickly drew attention, leading to opportunities in European touring car series.

 GT and prototype racing

 Parallel to his touring car success, Homola expanded into GT and endurance racing.
 He competed in the GT2 European Series with KTM X-Bow GT2, taking multiple podium finishes and race victories in 2024 and 2025 with team RTR Projects.

 Earlier, with Slovak team ARC Bratislava he earned a class win at the 12 Hours of Monza (2020) in a Lamborghini Huracán Super Trofeo, competing in the 24H Series.

 Homola has also tested and raced a wide range of high-performance machinery, including GT3, GT4, and prototype (LMP3 and LMP2) cars, such as the BMW M4 GT3, Porsche 911 GT3 Cup (992), Ligier JS P217 (LMP2), and Ginetta LMP3.